QEDTLategan/adsdb/README.txt

 Before installing the adsdb interface please make sure the following components are installed on your system.

-- Python 2.4 or greater
+- Python 2.7 or greater (Python 3 is supported by this fork!)
 - Python ctypes module if missing
 - Advantage Database Server 10.1 or newer (Advantage Local Server works too)